 I presented how to use LinkedIn for business to a local credit union.
 When I asked my opening question, “Why would you want to use LinkedIn?” someone said, “To find a job.”
 Laughter ensued.
 But this is how many people think, they only need LinkedIn when they’re out of work.

 That’s a misconception people have; when they’re working, they no longer have to use LinkedIn.
-In this post, 10 reasons why you should use LinkedIn after you’ve landed a job, I give as one reason that you never know when you’ll have to contact the people in your network.
+In this post, 10 reasons why you should use LinkedIn after you’ve landed a job, I give as one reason which is you never know when you’ll have to contact the people in your network.
 LinkedIn is insurance.

 Did you know that LinkedIn was originally developed as a sales tool, not a job search application.
 Sales, marketing, and business development continue to use LinkedIn to build relationships.
 If you’re in a role similar to these, or any role for that matter, it’s important to represent you company with a strong profile.